-- Crusty bread (Gonzalez recommends Florentine bread), cut into 9” pieces
+- Crusty bread (Gonzalez recommends Florentine bread), cut into 9-inch pieces

-- Make a white bean salad by putting 2 cups cannellini beans, ¼ cup red onion, cherry tomatoes, diced red pepper, and parsley in a mixing bowl and drizzling with 2 tbsps olive oil.
+- Make a white bean salad by putting 2 cups of cannellini beans, 1/4 cup of red onion, cherry tomatoes, diced red pepper, and parsley in a mixing bowl and drizzling with 2 tablespoons of olive oil.
 Add lemon juice and mix until fully combined, seasoning with salt and pepper to taste.

-- Make a white bean smash by adding 1 cup cannellini beans, 1 tbsp olive oil, and 1 tbsp water to a small mixing bowl and using a fork to smash the beans into a pureed consistency.
+- Make a white bean smash by adding 1 cup of cannellini beans, 1 tablespoon of olive oil, and 1 tablespoon of water to a small mixing bowl and using a fork to smash the beans into a pureed consistency.
 Season with salt and pepper to taste.

-- Make pickled red onions by adding white vinegar, sugar, ½ cup water, and 1 tbsp salt to a pot and bringing it to a quick boil.
+- Make pickled red onions by adding white vinegar, sugar, 1/2 cup of water, and 1 tablespoon of salt to a pot and bringing it to a quick boil.
 Turn off the heat and allow the mixture to cool, then put the red onions in a Mason jar (or another similarly-sized container) and pour the pickling liquid over the onions.
 Ideally, you’ll do this a day before making the bruschetta to give the pickled onions time to develop their flavor.

 - To make the bruschetta, slice the 9-inch piece of bread in half and toast both halves.
 Spread the white bean smash on the toasted bread, then top with the cannellini beans.
 Add pickled red onions and arugula to taste.

-- 1 15-oz can cooked cannellini beans, rinsed
+- 1 15-ounce can cooked cannellini beans, rinsed

 - 1 cup arugula or baby spinach